University of Lusaka: Organisation

-The University of Lusaka (UNILUS) offers a diverse range of unique Undergraduate and Postgraduate programmes with rich and relevant curricula designed to meet the ever changing needs of business, government and society.
-UNILUS schools include; Business and Management, Law Health Sciences and Education, Social Sciences & Technology.
+UNILUS schools include; Business and Management, Law, Health Sciences and Education, Social Sciences & Technology.
 The university also has the School of Postgraduate studies which offer Masters and Doctorate programs.
 The university has two semesters in a year, the January and June semesters.
 The University of Lusaka has over 30 undergraduate and postgraduate degree programmes.
 The University of Lusaka is divided into the following faculties: